17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 New Year’s Fest and NYE Ball Drop – Kalamazoo

+This Kalamazoo celebration is the place to be on New Years Eve.
 This fun-for-all-ages New Year’s Eve event in downtown Kalamazoo is a celebration of music, dance, and laughter.
 It all starts at 6 p.m. and features four indoor performance locations, two heated tents, and live music from Bronson Park Stage.

 Performances include bands, performers (magic, storytelling, unique acts, and jugglers, theatre, and interactive performances that get the audience moving.
 There are also outdoor street performers.
 The ball drops at midnight, followed by a spectacular fireworks show.